-This Setup Menu Screen generally provides eight or nine Touch Screen Buttons that access different Setup and Configuration Screens.
-These screens allow you to change the parameters and settings that control the motion of the servomotor and the operation of the HMI Display.
-Some applications will vary from the screen shown in Figure 5.5.
-Pressing the "Setup" Button on the Main Menu Screen will access this screen.
+This Setup Menu Screen provides access to several Setup and Configuration Screens.
+These screens allow you to change the parameters and settings that control the motion of the Servo Motor and the operation of the HMI Display.
+Pressing the "Setup" Button on the Main Menu Screen accesses this screen.

-The Setup Menu Screen can be protected with a Password if you choose.
+This Setup Menu Screen can be protected with a Password if you choose.
 If the Password Protection is active then a Password Screen as shown in Figure 5.6 will pop up when you try to enter the Setup Menu.